DuarteSJ/NoteIST/REPORT.md

 3. **Access Control**:
    - Add capability to revoke access to shared notes
    - Implement fine-grained permissions for shared notes
-   - Add audit logging for all sharing operations
+   - Add audit logging for all sharing operations -->

 #### 2.3.3.
 Solution Design and Implementation

 To meet the security challenge, the solution was redesigned to the following:

-**Key Management for Shared Notes:**
-When a user shares a note, the following sequence occurs:
-1. The client fetches the public key of the collaborator from the server.
-2. The client encrypts the note’s symmetric key (used to encrypt the note content) with the collaborator's public key.
-3. The encrypted note key is sent to the server and stored in the collaborator's database record.
-4. When the collaborator pulls the note, they decrypt the note key using their private key to access the content.

-**Storage and Trust Model for Keys:**
-- **Private Key of User**: Stored securely on the client side and protected by the user's master key.
-- **Public Key of User**: Stored on the server, accessible for key-sharing operations.
-- **Note Key**: Stored on the client, encrypted using the local master key for protection.
-- **Master Key**: Stored only in the memory of the client, derived from the user’s password and a salt.

-**Encryption and Trust Model for the Servers:**
-The AppServer and DBServer are treated as untrusted entities regarding note content.
-Sensitive data (note title and content) remains encrypted throughout all operations.
-This ensures end-to-end encryption where only the client can decrypt the content.

-**Authentication and Request Handling:**
-- Requests are authenticated using the user’s private key, with each request digitally signed to ensure integrity and non-repudiation.
-- A timestamp mechanism is incorporated into requests to prevent replay attacks.
-The server maintains the last request time for freshness checks.

-**Note Versioning:**
-The server is responsible for maintaining note versions.
-When multiple collaborators make edits:
-1. Each update from a client is treated as a new version of the note.
-2. The server increments the version number sequentially.
-3. Integrity of versions is ensured by verifying signatures and maintaining an immutable history of changes.

 #### Local Security
-Given that this is a local-first application, additional measures were implemented to protect notes if an attacker gains access to the user's computer.
+Given that this is a local-first application, we implemented some measures to protect notes if an attacker gains access to the user's computer.

 - **Master Key**:
   The master key is derived from the user’s password using a Password-Based Key Derivation using SHA-256 algorithm and a unique salt.
   The master key is stored only in memory and is used to encrypt the symmetric keys of the notes.

 - **Encrypted Note Keys**:
   Encrypted note keys are saved locally.
 This ensures that even if local files are accessed, the keys remain secure.